Lorenza Haynes: Early years and education

 Lorenza Haynes was born in Sudbury, Massachusetts, April 15, 1820.
 She was the youngest of nine children (one son, eight daughters), their parents being Anna (Carr) and Sudbury, Massachusetts-born Gideon Haynes.
 Lorenza was a direct descendant of Walter Haynes, who came from England with his family in 1638.
 The next year, he bought from Cato, a Native American, for the sum of five pounds, a tract of land, now the town of Sudbury, Massachusetts.
 Haynes is of the seventh generation, all of whom, including her father's family were born in Sudbury.
 The maternal side is descended from the Scotch.

 From childhood, Haynes showed an unusual interest in books, and, raised in a town which had a library and an annual course of lectures, she became a constant reader and student.
 Haynes passed through the grades of the public schools, and then attended the Waltham Academy of Louis Smith.
 She taught one of the public schools in her native town for nearly two years, but her love for studying was so strong that she went for a time to the academy in Leicester, Massachusetts.

 Career

 Educator

 After her time at the Leicester academy, she taught at a public school for six years in the city of Lowell, Massachusetts and there made the acquaintance of Margaret Foley, a cameo cutter.
-Thus began a friendship which continued for nearly thirty years and ended only when Foley died, she having become an prominent sculptor in Rome.
+Thus began a friendship which continued for nearly thirty years and ended only when Foley died, she having become a prominent sculptor in Rome.
 Haynes afterwards held the position of lady principal at the Academy in Chester, New Hampshire.
 She subsequently established a young ladies' seminary in Rochester, New York.
 After four years, she was compelled to return to her home for some rest.